-Option Description Virtualization This option specifies whether a Virtual Machine Monitor (VMM) can utilize the additional hardware capabilities provided by Intel Virtualization technology. • Enable Intel Virtualization Technology - This option is enabled by default.
-VT for Direct I/O Enables or disables the Virtual Machine Monitor (VMM) from utilizing the additional hardware capabilities provided by Intel® Virtualization technology for direct I/O. Enable Intel Virtualization Technology for Direct I/O - This option is enabled by default.
+Option Description Virtualization This option specifies whether a Virtual Machine Monitor (VMM) can utilize the additional hardware capabilities provided by Intel Virtualization technology.

+Option Description • Enable Intel Virtualization Technology - This option is enabled by default.
+VT for Direct I/O Enables or disables the Virtual Machine Monitor (VMM) from utilizing the additional hardware capabilities provided by Intel® Virtualization technology for direct I/O. Enable Intel Virtualization Technology for Direct I/0 - This option is enabled by default.
 Trusted Execution This option specifies whether a Measured Virtual Machine Monitor (MVMM) can utilize the additional hardware capabilities provided by Intel Trusted Execution technology.
 The TPM virtualization technology, and Virtualization technology for direct I/O must be enabled to use this feature. • Trusted Execution - This option is disabled by default.

-Table 9.
+Table 10.
 Maintenance

 Option Description Service Tag Displays the service tag of your computer.
 Asset Tag Allows you to create a system asset tag if an asset tag is not already set.
 This option is not set by default.
+SERR Messages Controls the SERR message mechanism.
+This option is not set by default.
+Some graphics cards require that the SERR message mechanism be disabled.
+Watchdog Timer This option allows you to enable Watchdog Timer Support. • Enable Watchdog Timer Support - This option is disabled by default.